princegyan/secretSanta/README.md

-# secretSanta
+# Joyful Way Inc. Secret Santa
-## A simple application built for jouful way inc which has will randomly pair an individual with another in a gift exchange.
+A simple application which randomly pairs an individual with another in a gift exchange.